 Thanet Writers Research Jack the Ripper

-Mary Anne Nichols
+Mary Anne Nicols

-The first victim was discovered at 3:40am in the morning on Friday 31 August in Buck’s Row (now Durward Street), Whitechapel.
-Her throat had been severed by two cuts, and the lower part of her abdomen had partly ripped open by a deep, jagged wound.
-Several other incisions on the abdomen were caused by the same knife.
+Discovered at 3.40am in the middle of Whitechapel on Friday 31st August.
+Her throat was cut twice and the lower part of her abdomen was partly opened by what was described as a “deep, jagged wound.”
+There were several other incisions on the abdomen, reportedly caused by the same knife.

 Mary Jane Kelly

 Discovered at 10.45pm in Spitalfields on Friday 9th November.
 This was one of the most savage; her throat had not just been severed, but the knife had cut all the way down to her spine.
 Jack—if it was him—had removed almost every organ from her abdomen as well as her heart.

 Gruesome, no?
 If you look at the times of death, you’ll see certain similarities between them; they all happened at a weekend—or very close to it—and all happened in the dead of night; to be more precise, their bodies were all found at night, and it would seem they hadn’t died too long before.
 You’ll notice that the murders became ever-more savage with each progressive body; was this the sign of a slowly-unravelling mind, perhaps, or the sign of a different murderer?
 That depends on who you ask.

 A number of people were convinced that it was, including Assistant Chief Constable Sir Melville Macnaghten, who headed up the CID at the Met, as was a police surgeon called Thomas Bond.